pacscilab/voxcommunis/README.md

 # VoxCommunis Corpus

-This repository contains the code for generating files in the VoxCommunis Corpus, hosted at [VoxCommunis Corpus](https://osf.io/t957v/) (DOI: 10.17605/OSF.IO/T957V).
+This repository contains the code for generating files in the VoxCommunis Corpus, hosted at [VoxCommunis Corpus - Hugging Face](https://huggingface.co/datasets/pacscilab/VoxCommunis) (previously hosted at [VoxCommunis Corpus - OSF](https://osf.io/t957v/), DOI: 10.17605/OSF.IO/T957V).
 In particular, it contains the code for the processing pipeline of VoxCommunis Corpus.

 ## The scripts